 - B Corp certification is a designation, based on a rigorous assessment, that confirms the company meets the highest standards under three pillars: Social and Environmental Performance, Public Transparency, and Legal Responsibility.
 Solutions Will is otherwise B Corp certified since 2019.

 - The Carbon Call Initiative is a “trusted” GHG emissions accounting approach geared towards carbon pricing and the Net Zero Carbon of 2050.
-It seeks to address carbon accounting issues related to data quality, inconsistent results across different reports and measurement tools, and platform silos.
+It seeks to address carbon dioxide accounting issues related to data quality, inconsistent results across different reports and measurement tools, and platform silos.